SWAuk/website/README.md

 * Select "Upload package from file"
 * Upload the Zip

-### Add the template that we use

-Add the template to the Joomla install
+### First setup changes

 * Download the zip of the pre installed template from https://drive.google.com/file/d/1IoYZcvmlIyUrFKyh96wWWJgff5qbhdjK/view
-* Add the template to .docker/www/templates/favourite
+* Put the zip in THIS directory (it won't be committed to git)

-The original template sources is https://www.favthemes.com/joomla-templates/product/favourite-free-responsive-joomla-3-template
-A copy of this can be found on the SWA Drive "Tech/Web Dev/Templates/favourite_j!3_UnzipFirst.zip"

-### First setup changes

-One liner:
+Run this:
 ```
 $ docker-compose run --entrypoint php util firstSetup.php
 ```

-You can also run this not in docker
+You can also run this not in docker...

 ### Access